AlexisAhmed/BugBountyToolkit/README.md

 - This toolkit offers a multiplatform base to work with as the script can be installed on Linux, setup with Docker or installed on Windows with WSL (Windows Subsystem For Linux).
 - The installer script can be customized to add or remove specific tools based on your requirements.
 - Tools are constantly being added, updated and fixed.
-- Pull once update as needed.
+- Pull once.
+Update as needed.

 ## Docker Pull & Run Instructions
 Docker Hub Link: https://hub.docker.com/r/hackersploit/bugbountytoolkit